kamauwashington/awscdk-apigw-sqs-integration/README.md

     * On Mac -> Press <kbd>&#8984;</kbd> + <kbd>K</kbd> then <kbd>&#8984;</kbd> + <kbd>/</kbd>
     * On Windows & Linux -> Press <kbd>Ctrl</kbd> + <kbd>K</kbd> then <kbd>Ctrl</kbd> + <kbd>/</kbd>
 * Generally one would use Constructs to create reusable functionality.
 In this repository they are used for organization and readability of the code base.
 There are many available examples that illustrate a large stack completely in the constructor of the stack alone.
-Seems hard to maintain ¯\\\_(ツ)_/¯
+I wanted to explore a deconstructed configuration in this round.